Try this utterly addictive Salty Honey Pie recipe from the Four & Twenty Blackbirds Pie Book.

 A honey pie is essentially a tart filled with a custard sweetened with honey, and baked until it is set with the merest hint of a wobble.
 What makes this honey pie simply divine is the generous sprinkling of sea salt upon serving, perfectly offsetting the honeyed sweetness of the custard.
 Move over salted caramel … salted honey is the flavour du jour.

 I daresay one might get better results by using a metal pie dish to achieve a crisper pie crust, so that will be my next avenue of experimenting.
-However, I’m still not sure what to do about the ice … I should also mention that, on each of my attempts, I only needed to use half of the liquid to form my pastry dough.
+However, I have since discovered that it is recommend to use glass pie dishes so that you can see if the pastry is cooked through ot not.

 The recipe for the custard filling is also a bit odd in that it calls for granulated sugar (not caster or superfine sugar) and cornmeal, but then goes on to instruct the cook to strain the custard through a fine sieve before filling the pastry shell.
 Needless to say, most of the cornmeal is unable to pass through the sieve because it is not an ingredient which dissolves in the uncooked custard, and the same can be said for the granulated sugar.

 Has anyone else tried this recipe?
 Any tips or tricks?